 SALO COSLOVSKY

-I am an Associate Professor of Urban Planning and Public Service at NYU Wagner and a lead researcher with Projeto Amazonia 2030.
-My research analyzes how government agencies can protect workers, the environment and consumers while enhancing private firms’ ability to compete.
+I am an Associate Professor of Urban Planning and Public Service at NYU Wagner and a researcher with Amazonia 2030.
+In my work, I analyze how government agencies can protect workers, the environment and consumers while strengthening firms’ ability to compete.

 Early in my career, I examined the enforcement of labor laws and food safety standards and published much of my work in academic journals.
-Since 2020, I have been expanding on this foundation to study climate policy and ways to foster forest-friendly enterprises in the Amazon.
-I frame it as a productivist response to mainstream environmentalism.
-Given the urgency of the topic, I chose to publish much of my work in Portuguese to reach those shaping the future of that vital region.
-As part of this effort, I write monthly op-eds for O Estado de São Paulo, one of Brazil’s leading newspapers
+Since 2020, I have expanded on this foundation to study climate policy and ways to foster forest-friendly private enterprises in the Amazon.
+To reach key decision-makers, I chose to publish much of this work in Portuguese.
+As part of this effort, I also write monthly op-eds for O Estado de São Paulo, one of Brazil’s leading newspapers.

 My work has attracted significant media attention in Brazil and internationally.
-It has also gained enough traction in policy circles that core elements have been incorporated into federal and state-level government initiatives in Brazil.
-Through direct involvement with their implementation, I am gaining first-hand insights into the challenges and opportunities of green growth.
+My research has also influenced policy, with core elements incorporated into federal and state-level government initiatives in Brazil.
+Through direct involvement with their implementation, I am gaining firsthand insights into the challenges and opportunities of green growth.

-Outside academia, I chair the board at IMAZON, a leading environmental think tank in Belém, Brazil, and serve on the board of Conexsus-USA, a microcredit organization based in Rio de Janeiro.
+Beyond academia, I’m president of the board of directors at IMAZON, a leading environmental think tank in Belém, Brazil, and serve on the board of Conexsus-USA, a microcredit organization based in Rio de Janeiro.

 I hold a Ph.D. in Urban Studies and Planning from MIT, an M.A. in Law and Diplomacy from the Fletcher School at Tufts University, and a Bachelor’s in Public Administration from the Getúlio Vargas Foundation in São Paulo, Brazil.